dhjsh88/fpga-fc-accelerator/results/timing_baseline.md

 Worst path: BRAM data output → 8-bit multiply → 32-bit accumulate →
 `r_result` register — the entire chain in one clock cycle (~10.6 ns against ~9.7 ns available).
-All 51 failing endpoints share this single root cause;
-this is not scattered congestion but one architectural decision (single-cycle MAC) exceeding the clock budget, aggravated by the multiplies being inferred into LUT/carry logic instead of the device's DSP48 slices (0 of 80 used).
+Every path in the worst-ten report shares this single root cause — the summary counts 51 failing endpoints in total, and a full violation listing (`report_timing -setup -slack_lesser_than 0`) is queued to confirm the remainder.
+This is not scattered congestion but one architectural decision (single-cycle MAC) exceeding the clock budget, aggravated by the multiplies being inferred into LUT/carry logic instead of the device's DSP48 slices (0 of 80 used).

 Worst path from `timing_summary_baseline.rpt`: `u_bram0/ram_reg_3` (RAMB36E1